BrunoOGoes/BrunoOGoes/README.md

  👨‍🍳 Cooking and experimenting with new dishes

- ☕ Coffee and tea enthusiast

- 🎭 Theater enthusiast

  🎵 Music lover, from classical to R&B

  🌐 Learning languages and embracing different cultures

- 🎲 Enjoying board games with friends and family

  💡 Other interests: linguistics, philosophy, history, pure mathematics, and finances